vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

     ## Multiple R-squared:  0.7893, Adjusted R-squared:  0.7891
     ## F-statistic:  6082 on 1 and 1624 DF,  p-value: < 2.2e-16

-> Fraction of variation in Assessment accounted for by Livable Area
-> ((R^2)): 0.7893.
+#### Key Findings

-> 78.93% of the variation in the Assessment (property value) is
-> explained by the Livable Area in this regression model.

-> Fraction of variation in Assessment accounted for by other factors:
-> 1 - R^2 = 1 - 0.7893 = 0.2107.

-> 21.07% of the variation in Assessment is due to other factors besides
+Fraction of variation in Assessment accounted for by Livable Area ((R^2)): 0.7893.
+78.93% of the variation in the Assessment (property value) is explained by the Livable Area in this regression model.
+Fraction of variation in Assessment accounted for by other factors: 1 - R^2 = 1 - 0.7893 = 0.2107.
+21.07% of the variation in Assessment is due to other factors besides Livable Area.

-> Livable Area.
+- Value per Square Foot: Each additional square foot of livable area contributes approximately $180.82 to a property's assessed value

+- Base Property Value: The intercept of $168,518.56 represents the estimated value of land and fixed improvements independent of living space size

+- Model Fit: The model explains 78.9% of variation in property assessments (R² = 0.789)

+- Unexplained Variation: The remaining 21.1% of variation is attributable to factors not included in the model, such as location quality, property condition, and lot characteristics

 7. (2 pts) Point prediction: Based on the fitted equation, what can you say about the predicted price for a residence with 2,500 square feet